sarahdobson/piv-guides/_userconfig/1_nss.md

 {% include info-alert.hmtl content="If you set this preference on a client machines, the users won't be able to change it." %}

-#### Client Machines <!--Is this an enterprise-management solution?
-See LaChelle's requirement for enterprise management in Issue #20 thread.-->
+#### Client Machines <!--Enterprise-management solution needed per Issue #20 thread.
+Per LaChelle on 10/10, no JavaScripts will be used for NSS.
+Is the CCK2 tool solution an option (Mozilla website)?-->

 You can create a JavaScript and put it into your users' Firefox profile directories so the JavaScript will run whenever a user launches Firefox. <!--Add a link to the Mozilla details about Firefox profiles.
 Where is the user's Firefox directory and how does the admin place it in the directory?
 Mozilla procedures I found had steps that didn't work.-->